Myriophyllum alterniflorum: Introduction

-The initial case of water milfoil invasion took place in the 1940’s, where the plant was thought to have been transported to the United States from Europe.
+The initial case of water milfoil invasion took place in the 1940s, where the plant was thought to have been transported to the United States from Europe.
 The initial vector is mainly being linked to trade situations such as the aquarium and aquatic nursery uses.
 It is assumed that the mode of transportation was through a ballast ship, making this plant abundant in high motorboat use bodies of water.
 Water milfoils are thought to have invaded North America through water transmission including boat, propellers, and fish gear.
 Decades later, the milfoil is still present and actively impacting parts of the ecosystem in several ways.

 Impact

 M. alterniflorum has been used to control and mitigate the levels of pollution in bodies of water (lakes and rivers, or any slow moving bodies of water), mainly in the shallow portions.
 It was found that its presence restored natural levels of ammonia and was a more effective restoration effort than introducing ammonia through fertilization, which artificially drove up ammonia levels.
 The antioxidant enzyme activity test helps in the aid in identifying metal contamination in aquatic habitats.
 The biomarker test was used to complete this task instead of the antioxidant enzyme activity, due to a higher efficiency and higher accuracy.

 Watermilfoils often form a thick layer of weed that disrupts sunlight emission to native species such as plants and fish that are underneath the layer.
 Specifically in North America, where the plants of this genera, foremost the Eurasian Watermilfoil M. spicatum, are considered invasive.
 The native plants are at risk due to the milfoil threatening ecological balance of invaded lakes and ponds.
 They have been found to block sunlight to other plants due to its thick leaf structure, lowering the rate of emission to more of the native plants found below.
-Though, this has not been reported for M. alterniflorum.
+However, this has not been reported for M. alterniflorum.